Principles of Population Genetics

 0.032ns

-Use one degree of freedom, because although there are three observed classes,
+Use two degrees of freedom, because there are three observed classes,

 HOMEWORK: S&R Table 3.1 & Eqn 3.2 are wrong: explain the error, correct the calculation